robinmoisson/staticrypt/README.md

           --remember-label          Label to use for the "Remember me" checkbox.
                                                    [string] [default: "Remember me"]
       -s, --salt                    Set the salt manually.
-It should be set if you want use "Remember me" through multiple pages.
+It should be set if you want to use "Remember me" through multiple pages.
-                                    It needs to be a 32 character long hexadecimal string.
+                                    It needs to be a 32-character-long hexadecimal string.
                                     Include the empty flag to generate a random salt you can use: "statycrypt -s".           [string]
           --share                   Get a link containing your hashed password that will auto-decrypt the page.
 Pass your URL as a value to append "?staticrypt_pwd=<hashed_pwd>",
-                                    or leave empty to display the hash to append.
+                                    or leave it empty to display the hash to append.
                                                                             [string]
-      -t, --title                   Title for output HTML page.
+      -t, --title                   Title for an output HTML page.
                                                 [string] [default: "Protected Page"]

 ## HOW STATICRYPT WORKS

 So, how can you password protect html without a back-end?

 StatiCrypt uses the [crypto-js](https://github.com/brix/crypto-js) library to generate a static, password protected page that can be decrypted in-browser.
-You can then just send or upload the generated page to a place serving static content (github pages, for example) and you're done: the page will prompt users for password, and the javascript will decrypt and load your HTML, all done in browser.
+You can then just send or upload the generated page to a place serving static content (github pages, for example) and you're done: the page will prompt users for a password, and the javascript will decrypt and load your HTML, all done in a browser.

-So it basically encrypts your page and puts everything with a user-friendly way to use a password in the new file.
+So it basically encrypts your page and puts everything in a user-friendly way to use a password in the new file.

 ## FAQ

 ### Is it secure?

-Simple answer: your file content has been encrypted with AES-256 (CBC), a popular and strong encryption algorithm, you can now upload it in any public place and no-one will be able to read it without the password.
+Simple answer: your file content has been encrypted with AES-256 (CBC), a popular and strong encryption algorithm, you can now upload it in any public place and no one will be able to read it without the password.
 So yes, if you used a good password it should be pretty secure.

 That being said, actual security always depends on a number of factors and on the threat model you want to protect against.
 Because your full encrypted file is accessible client side, brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual password**.
 You can read a discussion on CBC mode and how appropriate it is in the context of StatiCrypt in [#19](https://github.com/robinmoisson/staticrypt/issues/19).